rtysonCLAS12/Tracker_EIC_Recon/README.md

 # object_condensation_functions

 Code to train the object condensation model, read in by object_condensation_main.
 Will also test the model as a function of epoch.
 Note that we train in batches of epochs (ie 15 batches of 40 epochs).
+The trained model will be saved at each batch to a directory called models

 # object_condensation_testing